DHANUSRI1608/DHANUSRI1608/README.md

 ## 💫 About Me

 - 🔭 I’m currently working on: *Web Development Projects and Core Java*
-- 🌱 I’m currently learning: *Data Structures, Python, and Full Stack Technologies*
+- 🌱 I’m currently learning: *Data Structures and Full Stack Technologies*
 - 👯 I’m looking to collaborate on: *Open Source Projects & Tech Events*
 - 💬 Ask me about: *Java, HTML, Python, or basic DSA*
-- 📫 Reach me via: *[LinkedIn](https://www.linkedin.com/in/your-link)* (← replace this with your actual link)
+- 📫 Reach me via: *[LinkedIn](https://www.linkedin.com/in/dhanusri1608/)* (← replace this with your actual link)
-- ⚡ Fun fact: I learn best when I teach others 🤝

 ---